uma458467/cloud-native-app-labs/lab-instructions/windows-vm.md

 ### Work Directory

-As part of the VM there is a `work directory`.
+As part of the VM there is a `repos` directory.
 It is located at `C:\Users\Administrator\repos`.
 This is where you will clone repos from GitHub.
+This will be referred to as $REPOS_HOME throughout the labs.

 ### PowerCmd